-A review was undertaken of the available information on municipal and industrial discharges by the South Western River Basin District Project (SWRBD) and an assessment carried out as to whether any river water bodies were considered to be at risk from point sources under a number of circumstances.
-Within the Owencarrow catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
-Following this prioritisation process no WWTPs within the Owencarrow catchment were deemed to have a significant adverse affect on the pearl mussel or its habitat.
+A review was undertaken of the available information on municipal and industrial discharges by the South Western River Basin District Project (SWRBD) and an assessment carried out as to whether any river waterbodies were considered to be at risk from point sources under a number of circumstances.
+Within the Owenriff catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
+Following this prioritisation process Oughterad WWTP was selected for prioritisation.
+A very high density of mussels is currently under threat from OSWWTS/sewered properties that are not currently connected to the existing WWTP.
+Further investigation in relation to these properties is needed and connection of all systems to the WWTP.
+This plant is currently overloaded and needs to be upgraded as a priority within the Owenriff catchment.
+Information obtained through the EPA authorisation process indicates that throughout the monitoring period, the discharge from Oughterard WWTP was largely non-compliant with the relevant standards.
+Levels of Biochemical Oxygen Demand, Chemical Oxygen Demand and Suspended Solids were above the standard limit on several occasions throughout the sampling period.
+Total Nitrogen and Total Phosphorus were only sampled on one occasion, and both of these exceeded the required limit on this occasion.